serilog/serilog-sinks-opentelemetry/test/Serilog.Sinks.OpenTelemetry.Example/README.md

 ### Manifests

-- `collector-configmap.yaml`: Contains the OpenTelemetry collector
+- `k8s/collector-configmap.yaml`: Contains the OpenTelemetry collector
   configuration.
 It will listen on the standard OTLP gRPC and HTTP ports and write all received logs to the container's stdout.

-- `collector-deployment.yaml`: Contains the deployment
+- `k8s/collector-deployment.yaml`: Contains the deployment
   description.
 This deploys the standard OpenTelemetry Contrib image, using the given configmap as for the configuration.

 ### Starting Collector

-From this repository, run the command `kubectl apply -f .`.
+From the `k8s` subdirectory, run the command `kubectl apply -f .`.
 You should see two resources created.
 One should be a pod with a name starting with "collector".

-To make the necessary port visible on your local machine, forward the port with this command:
+To make the **port visible on your local machine**, forward the port with this command:

 ```sh